11 Ideas for Living on Social Security Alone

 There are loads of options to share housing and cut this expense: rent out a room (or rooms) in your house, combine funds to buy a home with other people, or create some other kind of communal living.

 Read more about the golden age of golden girl style retirement living.

-3. Consider Relocation
+3. Consider relocating

-The sale of a valuable home in an expensive town or state could more than finance a much more modest home in a less expensive area, plus give you a little left over.
+The sale of a valuable home in an expensive town or state could more than finance a much more modest home in a less expensive area, plus give you a little leftover.

-4. Live Somewhere with a Temperate Climate
+4. Live somewhere with a temperate climate

 Heating and cooling can be expensive.
 Utility bills — especially in the heat of summer and the worst of winter — can be untenable on a tight budget.

 Living in a more temperate area means less of a demand on one of the most expensive systems in any home, which is the HVAC unit.